DylanMeeus/springboot_jwt_blog/_posts/2015-12-23-what-3-security-stories-of-2015-can-teach-you-about-security-in-2016.markdown

 ![How DDoS attacks work](https://cdn.auth0.com/blog/3-security-stories/DDoS-attack.png)

-ProtonMail was hit with over 100 Gbps of traffic, wiping out access to the companies servers.
+ProtonMail was hit with over 100 Gbps of traffic, wiping out access to the company's servers.
 The assault continued for days, until, under pressure from their customers, ProtonMail paid up.
 ProtonMail wasn’t the first, and won’t be the last to be hit by DDoSing blackmailers.
 The Armada Collective continues, DDoS-sing its way around SaaS companies, trying to extort Bitcoins from anyone they can hit and take offline.

 ### How to mitigate against DDoS: Outscale the attack